(Owen Wilson / Kacey Musgraves – S47 E1)

 Angelo Christmas

-• I did not need a ”Mikey explains/reacts” here as he always derails skits with this schtick, nearly destroying the classic Workout Mirror skit last year.
+- I did not need a “Mikey explains/reacts” here as he always derails sketches with this unnecessary crutch he gets thrown into.

-• If Billie is attempting a Björk impression, than it’s SPOT-ON.
+- If Billie is attempting a Björk impression, then it’s SPOT-ON.

 Rating: *****